""

 Letters of Recommendation Required 3

-While students may pursue a stand-alone M.A., those who wish to pursue a Ph.D. should apply directly to that program.
-Admission to either program is offered to applicants who have an outstanding undergraduate record of academic achievement.
-The successful applicant typically presents both a compelling statement of purpose for graduate studies and an advanced research paper.
+While applicants may pursue a stand-alone MA, those who wish to pursue a PhD should apply directly to that program.
+Admission to either program is offered to applicants with an outstanding undergraduate record of academic achievement.
+A successful applicant typically presents a compelling statement of purpose for graduate studies and an advanced research paper.
 To be competitive in some subfields, applicants should have training in at least one foreign language.
 Applicants are encouraged to contact prospective faculty advisors for more details.
-Non-native English speakers must present TOEFL or IELTS scores.
+Non-native English speakers must present English language proficiency scores.

 Graduate School Resources